SUMMARY

 statement of intent

-The project's initial scope was driven by wanting to understand how children can develop resilience from an early age.
+The project's initial focus was to explore how children can build resilience from an early age.

 Research, Synthesis & key insight

-The process began with desk research and in-depth interviews conducted with educators, school founders, child psychologists, design experts, parents, and children.
+The process started with desk research and in-depth interviews with educators, school founders, child psychologists, design experts, parents, and children.

 pivot #1

-The intervention was for children ages 4 to 6.
-However, after careful consideration and the insight found, I decided that the project's focus would be more appropriate for 13-year-olds as they are more cognitively prepared to interpret situations.
-This pivot became the first significant change of the project.
+The initial intervention targeted children ages 4 to 6.
+However, after careful consideration of the insights gathered, I realized that focusing on 13-year-olds would be more effective, as they are cognitively better equipped to interpret situations.
+This shift marked the first significant change in the project's direction.

 opportunity area